getnelson/nelson/docs/src/hugo/content/introduction/use-case.md

 ## Deployment

-At its core, Nelson is a system that deploys containers to scheudlers like Kubernetes and Nomad.
-This alone however does not make Nelson unique: those tools provide a means to deploy containers in a myriad of different ways, and theirin lies the source of a great deal of friction.
+At its core, Nelson is a system that deploys containers to schedulers like Kubernetes and Nomad.
+This alone however does not make Nelson unique: those tools provide a means to deploy containers in a myriad of different ways, and therein lies the source of a great deal of friction.
 Scheduler interfaces expose a discrete set of trade-offs to the user, and more often than not they make hard things easier, but easy things hard.
 This is typically not what most organizations are looking for: easy things should be easy.
 Nelson provides users a simple interface to deploy the What, Where and How of their deployment.

 ## Dependency Graph